Welcome from the Founder and Executive Director

 Our Junior Assistants

 We believe in peer-assisted teaching.
 Some of our more senior students are currently assisting in teaching the classes to their younger peers.
-They receive weekly counseling and training to enable them to approach this in the dual way that CSU operates – teaching music and teaching respect and discipline.
+They receive weekly counseling and training to enable them to approach this in the dual way that City Strings operates – teaching music and teaching respect and discipline.
 Not only do the students benefit, but these older students get a sense of their ability to lead – something that will benefit them and their communities.

 Board of Directors